Zarve8/fulgurite/README.md

 as a contract with system-program package substituted with fulgurite/system-program.

 ## Features
-* Test with standard rust tests
+* Test with standard rust tests, multithreading supported
 * Cross Program Invocation, PDA supported
 * Account Datas & Logs interplay
+* Lib and DLL contract import

+## Limitations
+* Account Data modification not checked
+* Sysvar accounts not provided.
+Rent and Clock info provided directly
+* No BPFLoader, use **Program** struct to import your contracts to the environment
+* Other Solana programs cannot be import directly without sdk substitution